1983 in motoring: France

-The long-awaited hatchback version of the R9 has finally arrived – two years after the launch of the saloon upon which it is based.
+The hatchback version of the R9 has also arrived – two years after the launch of the saloon upon which it is based.
 The new Renault 11 is a range of three and five-door hatchbacks which are direct competitors for the new Volkswagen Golf.
 It uses the same engines and suspension as the R9, but is a shade more practical thanks to it being a hatchback.
 The new model will also be sold in the US as the Renault Encore, where it will join the R9's American twin – the Alliance – in Renault's bid to gain popularity on the far side of the Atlantic.

-After a succession of technically sound but visually dull models, the new Peugeot 205 has arrived like a whirlwind.
-Stylish, ultra-modern Pininfarina-styled body, supple ride, and excellent handling are the key elements in the excitement which has arisen from the launch of this promising new supermini with three or five-door models.
+The new Peugeot 205 has arrived like a whirlwind.
+It features a Pininfarina-styled body, and is offered with three or five-door models.
 It is designed as an eventual replacement for the ageing 104, though that model is still being produced for the home market until 1988.
-The 205, meanwhile, has a wide range of engines from an ecomical 954cc unit to a blistering 1.9 powerplant that fits under the bonnet of the range-topping GTI.
+The 205, meanwhile, has a wide range of engines from an economical 954cc unit to a blistering 1.9 powerplant that fits under the bonnet of the range-topping GTI.
 There is also a smooth and economical 1.8 diesel unit for customers looking for a frugal oil burner.